Career advice

 Summary

 In the end, if you are a good fit for the role, it doesn’t really matter if you apply through LinkedIn, the company’s website, or anywhere else.
 Disregarding some rare cases, the recruiter will receive your resume, examine it, and see your qualifications either way.
 That said, putting some effort into resume customization and the application process can significantly improve your hiring chances.
 Applying via the company’s website is a hint that you’re serious about changing your jobs and a sign you’re enthusiastic about the role in question.
-It’s also the easiest way to ensure you will stand out from other candidates.
+It’s also the easiest way to ensure you will stand out from other candidates and receive an invitation to an introductory call.

 Since you’re already here, check our job openings at careers.maximaconsulting.com - Maxima Consulting is actively looking for various IT experts to join our global team.